webmemo-code/flickr-to-instagram-automation/README.md

 ### 3. First Run

 1. Go to `Actions` tab in your repository
-2. Click on "Social Media Automation"
+2. Click on "Flickr to Instagram Automation"
 3. Click "Run workflow"
 4. Check "Run without posting (dry run)" for testing
 5. Click "Run workflow"